Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: Experiments

 \subsubsection{Parameter Settings and Training Details}

 In this study, the grid map size was set to $480 \times 480$, where each grid cell represents an area of 0.01 square meters in the real world.
 The maximum field of view radius for the robot was set to 3 meters, and the maximum robot movement speed was set to 1 meter per second.
 During training, the maximum time steps per episode were set to 1800, and the planning horizon for long-term goal planning was set to 15 time steps.
-The coefficients $\alpha$ and $\beta$ in the reward function were set to 0.005 and 0.225, respectively.
-The exploration rate prediction error ratio coefficients $\gamma$ and $\delta$ were set to 0.05 and 0.01, respectively.
-The structure feature encoding network consisted of a 5-layer convolutional neural network, with the output observation feature mapping channel set to 32.
+The structure feature encoding network consisted of a 5-layer convolutional neural network, with the output partial-map feature mapping channel set to 32.
 The feature utilization network was a 3-layer multilayer perceptron network.
 Additionally, the multilayer perceptron network for encoding node categories and geometric information also had an output layer size of 32.
-The mutual information evaluation network first encoded the input feature information using a 4-layer convolutional neural network, followed by a 3-layer multilayer perceptron for feature output, where the output layer size of the perceptron was 64.
+The mutual information evaluation network first encoded the input information using a 4-layer convolutional neural network, followed by a 3-layer multilayer perceptron for feature output, where the output layer size of the perceptron was 64.
 Furthermore, in the graph matching decision network based on graph attention network, the vector lengths corresponding to the keys, values, and queries in the attention mechanism were set to 32.
 The code framework used in this study was the widely used PyTorch framework in academia.
 The asymmetric actor-critic training framework was an improvement based on the Proximal Policy Optimization (PPO) algorithm, with training hyperparameters set as shown in Table I. The above training parameters were determined through experimental comparisons to obtain the optimal values.
-The code was deployed and trained on a workstation equipped with an Intel i9-13900k central processing unit and an NVIDIA GeForce RTX 4090 graphics card, with the complete training process taking approximately 72 hours.
+The code was deployed and trained on a workstation equipped with an Intel i9-13900k central processing unit and an NVIDIA GeForce RTX 4090 graphics card, with the complete training process taking approximately 48 hours.